emberjs/website/source/blog/2018-11-19-ember-3-6-released.md

 **new EmberObject (1 of 6)**

-We are deprecating usage of `new EmberObject()` to construct instances of `EmberObject` and it's subclasses.
+We are deprecating usage of `new EmberObject()` to construct instances of `EmberObject` and its subclasses.
 This affects all classes that extend from `EmberObject` as well, including user defined classes and Ember classes such as:

 * `Component`
 * `Controller`